Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Applications

-Note that the choice of the functions $R$ and $S$ is \emph{not} unique.
-A possible choice (and, in fact, the one we have in mind) is the Fourier polynomial supported on the first $N$ harmonics.
-This choice is driven by the idea that the discrete system is a sampling of the continuous one originally excited with a long-wavelength initial datum.
+Notice that the choice of the functions $R$ and $S$ is \emph{not} unique.
+For example, one can add to them any linear combination of the form $\sum_{m\in\mathbb{Z}}c_m\sin(\pi mx/h)$, which vanishes at the lattice sites $x=hj$.
+Having in mind long-wavelength initial conditions, a natural choice consists in restricting $R$ and $S$ to the Fourier polynomials supported on the first few harmonics at $\tau=0$, and in regarding the discrete system as a sampling of the continuous one at any $\tau>0$.
+This is allowed by the following proposition. \begin{proposition} Consider the Hamiltonian functional